Allomothering

 Allomothering, allomaternal infant care/handling, or non-maternal infant care/handling is performed by any group member other than the mother.
 Alloparental care is provided by group members other than the genetic father or the mother and thus is distinguished from parental care.
 Both are widespread phenomena among social insects, birds and mammals.

-Allomothering comprises a wide variety of behaviours including: carrying, provisioning, grooming, touching, nursing (allonursing), and protecting infants from predators or conspecifics.
-Depending on age-sex composition of groups alloparents, helpers or "handlers" can be non-reproductive males in polyandrous systems, reproductive or non-reproductive adult females, young or older juveniles, or older brothers or sisters helping to raise their younger siblings.
+Allomothering comprises a wide variety of behaviors including: carrying, provisioning, grooming, touching, nursing (allonursing), and protecting infants from predators or conspecifics.
+Depending on age-sex composition of groups, alloparents, helpers or "handlers" can be non-reproductive males in polyandrous systems, reproductive or non-reproductive adult females, young or older juveniles, or older brothers or sisters helping to raise their younger siblings.

 Non-human primates

 The term allomother first appeared in a sociobiological analysis of reproductive strategies among langur monkeys and referred to group members other than the mother who share care of infants.
-Allomothering turns out to be common across the primate order and occurs in Vervets, cebus monkeys, squirrel monkeys, various macaques, New World monkeys and prosimians as female or male group members assist the mother by carrying or guarding infants from predators, and in some New World monkeys such as tamarins and marmosets, helping to provision them.
+Allomothering turns out to be common across the primate order and occurs in vervets, cebus monkeys, squirrel monkeys, various macaques, New World monkeys and prosimians as female or male group members assist the mother by carrying or guarding infants from predators, and in some New World monkeys such as tamarins and marmosets, helping to provision them.

 Allomaternal care varies greatly across and within different species, families, subfamilies, and groups of primates.
 Mothers within the same group often vary significantly in the amount of access they allow allomothers.
 Differing levels of allomaternal care are present in almost 75% of primate species for which there is data and among 100% of callitrichids.

 Allomaternal care by adult males is most often provided in species in which there is a relatively high degree of paternity certainty, such as within pair living species.
-However, unrelated adult males have been observed to provide allomaternal care as in fat-tailed lemurs and barbary macaques.
+However, unrelated adult males have been observed to provide allomaternal care as in fat-tailed dwarf lemurs and Barbary macaques.

 The majority of allomaternal care in group living primate species is provided by females and juveniles.
-Juveniles are often older siblings, but don’t necessarily provide allomaternal care exclusively to their siblings.
+Juveniles are often older siblings, but do not necessarily provide allomaternal care exclusively to their siblings.
 Allomothering is most common in species with close female relationships and relaxed female dominance hierarchies.

 Number of allomothers

 The number of allomothers involved in the allomaternal care of a single infant varies by species.
-In Hanuman langurs, infants receive allomaternal care from most of the females within the group, while in capped langurs, one adult female typically acts as the primary allomother for an infant.
+In hanuman langurs, infants receive allomaternal care from most of the females within the group, while in capped langurs, one adult female typically acts as the primary allomother for an infant.